Why I Read Banned Books

 We're right in the middle of Banned Books Week (Sept.
-27 to Oct.
-3), an annual celebration not of actually banning books but of the freedom to read.
+26 to Oct.
+2), an annual celebration not of actually banning books, but of the freedom to read.

 The National Coalition Against Censorship says censorship happens when some people succeed in imposing their political views or moral values on others by suppressing words, images, or ideas they find offensive.
 Now just expressing your dislike or even disgust about a book is not censorship.
 That’s having an opinion.
-In fact, you have a right to express your views.
 It’s what someone does next that can be considered an attempt at censorship.
 When someone takes action with the intent to remove or restrict access to a book which would otherwise be available to others in a library or school, they've fallen into the more troubling trap of censorship.

 Banned Books Week is sponsored by the American Library Association’s Office of Intellectual Freedom and aims to promote the free and easy access to books and information for everyone.
-The Office of Intellectual Freedom tracks book challenges and bans and recently released a list of the Top 100 Most Banned and Challenged Books: 2010-2019.
-You can see the full list by clicking here.
-You'll find everything from children's picture books to YA novels to classic works of fiction to non-fiction titles.
+The Office of Intellectual Freedom tracks book challenges and bans every year.
+You can see the Top 10 Most Frequently Challenged Books of 2020 by clicking here.
+You'll find everything from children's picture books to YA novels to classic works of fiction.
 There's a good chance you were assigned to read at least one of the books on the list either in high school or college.
-The Bible is on the Top 100 List at number 52.

 What made these books controversial?
 Generally, book challenges and bans are based on complaints over sex, violence, profanity, or perceived bias.
-A number of books on the list drew complaints because they include LGBTQIA+ content.
-Some books are challenged for supporting a particular religious or political viewpoint.
-The Harry Potter series has been frequently challenged over concerns it promotes witchcraft and magic.
+Some books on the list drew complaints because they include LGBTQIA+ content.
+Others were challenged because they deal with issues of race and racism.

 "But What About the Children?!"
 Yes, some books written for children have been challenged by people who earnestly want to protect kids from content they deem offensive or not age appropriate.
 While the desire to protect children may seem harmless or helpful, taking action to restrict the books available to children is still a form of censorship.
 When it comes to children and access to library resources, the American Library Association’s policy is that “librarians and governing bodies should maintain that parents—and only parents—have the right and the responsibility to restrict the access of their children—and only their children—to library resources.”